 The Royal Commission will make findings on:

 The Royal Commission is led by Sir William Young (Chair) and Jacqui Caine (Member).
 The Royal Commission has a secretariat in Wellington and Christchurch headed by Executive Director Benesia Smith and supported by lawyer, Andrew Butler (Counsel Assisting).
 The secretariat provides administration, policy and research, community engagement, report development and communications support.

-The purpose, scope and limitations of the Royal Commission have been set out in the Terms of Reference.
+The purpose, scope and limitations of the Royal Commission have been set out in the Terms of Reference(external link).

 Minutes set out the Royal Commission’s decisions about its processes including how information received by the Royal Commission is treated.